IBM/cc-dbp/README.md

 The createSmall.sh script proceeds in steps

   1. Downloads the DBpedia files and creates an initial subset using the [selected relations](com.ibm.research.ai.ki.kb/src/main/resources/relationSample.txt)
-  1. Downloads Common Crawl and filters it to text documents in the selected langauge
+  1. Downloads Common Crawl and filters it to text documents in the selected language
   1. Finds the counts in the corpus of each label in the subset of DBpedia
   1. Finalizes construction of the DBpedia subset, including filtering out nodes whose labels are too frequent
   1. Annotates Common Crawl with the node mentions of the knowledge base - found by gazetteer matching